Hoo Ah Kay: Career

 Hoo received the honorific Mr. Whampoa for his political achievements and contributions to the Singaporean society.
-He is cited as both "the first Japanese honorable consul in Singapore" and "the first Chinese consul [in Singapore]", two posts he was given in 1879 and 1877 respectively.
+He is cited as both "the first Japanese honorable consul in Singapore" and "the first Chinese consul [in Singapore]", two posts he was given in 1877 and 1879 respectively.

 In 1859, Hoo played a key role in establishing the Singapore Botanic Gardens (now a UNESCO World Heritage Site).
 In 1869, he was announced as the first Legislative Council member of Chinese ethnicity by the British, albeit an unofficial one.
 He was also a retail dealer specialising in ships working for the British Royal Navy.
-For a period of time he ran a business supplying ice imported from the United States to Singapore; it folded in 1856.
+For a period of time, he ran a business supplying ice imported from the United States to Singapore; it folded in 1856.
 Hoo was hailed as "one of the most influential Chinese (Cantonese) tycoons in Singapore".
 He was awarded the Order of St Michael and St George, Class Companion (CMG).
-In 1869, he became the first Asian member of the Legislative Council and within a few years was made an extraordinary member of the Executive Council, the only Chinese to have held this position.
+In 1869, he became the first Asian member of the Legislative Council and within a few years, he was made an extraordinary member of the Executive Council, the only Chinese to have held this position.